HamidMolareza/QueraProblems/ReadmeGenerator/Data/ReadmeTemplate.md

 All solutions are in the [Solutions](Solutions) folder.

-In Quera, structure of the questions link is as follows: https://quera.org/problemset/{Problem-ID-As-Number}
+In Quera, the structure of the questions link is as follows: https://quera.org/problemset/{Problem-ID-As-Number}

 We keep all problem solutions in a folder called `Quera ID`.
 For example, the solutions to [this problem](https://quera.org/problemset/10163/) with id `10163` are located in folder `10163`